openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 Here, the volumes will be provisioned on the nodes that have label “openebs.io/lvmvg” set as “nvme”.

- See [here](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/storageclass-parameters/allowed_topologies.md) for more details about topology.
+ Refer [Allowed Topologies](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/storageclass-parameters/allowed_topologies.md) for more details about topology.

 #### VolumeGroup Availability